 What Are the Negative Impacts of Chronic Dehydration?

-Dehydration can lead to numerous serious health problems for seniors, including:
+Chronic or severe dehydration can lead to numerous serious health problems for seniors, including:

 - Kidney Stones